By Brad Burton, Founder & Editor·Updated June 2026·How we research this

 Step 8: Complete Required Approvals

 Most states require workers' compensation board or judge approval of settlements.
-States like California, New York, and Illinois mandate this review even without attorney representation.
+California, New York, and Illinois mandate this review even without attorney representation.
 Settlement approval processes typically take 30-90 days including board review, lien resolution, and check processing.

 Factor Self-Negotiation Attorney Representation